Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Click here

-In this article, we will show you what is specifically important for you to achieve similar results.
-To delve deeper, simply contact us for a non-binding strategy discussion.
+What is specifically important for you to achieve similar results is what we will show you in this article.
+To delve deeper, simply contact us for a non-binding strategy consultation.

 What is the Google AI Overview?

 The Google AI Overview is an AI-generated summary of content from various sources that directly answers a search query.
-Google usually places the AI overview in position zeroi.e. above the organic search results and either before or after the first paid search results (Google Ads).
-The sources that Google uses are shown on the right-hand side.
+Google usually places the AI overview in position Zero, i.e., above the organic results and either before or after the first paid search results (Google Ads).
+The sources that Google uses are displayed on the right.

-The goal: Users no longer have to click through the organic search results themselves, but can immediately find and understand the information they are looking for.
-Perhaps you can already guess - whether this works for highly complex questions or products that require explanation, such as in the B2B and IT sectors, is questionable.
+The goal: Users no longer have to click through the organic search results themselves, but immediately find and understand the information they are looking for.
+Perhaps you can already guess – whether this works for highly complex questions or products requiring explanation, such as in the B2B and IT sectors, is questionable.

 Rollout of AI Overviews on Google in Germany, the DACH region & worldwide

-Google AI Overviews was launched back in 2023 in the USA, at that time still under the name SGE (Search Generative Experience).
-The official rollout also began in the USA in May 2024 and in Canada, India and the UK by the end of 2024.
-Google AI Search Results have also been activated in Europe since March 2025.
+The Google AI Overviews started in the USA back in 2023, then under the name SGE (Search Generative Experience).
+The official rollout also began in May 2024 in the USA and by the end of 2024 also in Canada, India and the UK.
+Since March 2025, the Google AI Search Results have also been activated in Europe

-Technical background: Google generates the overview with Generative AI (including Gemini) via RAG (Retrieval-Augmented Generation).
-Instead of only using content from training data (as is the case with some ChatGPT models, for example), the AI combines current content from various sources and generates an answer from this.
-The sources used by the AI include publicly accessible websites and the Google Search Index and the Google Knowledge Graph.
-Google uses algorithms (including search intent and E-E-A-T criteria) to assess which websites are relevant.
-Each Google AI Overview is generated dynamically and cannot be reproduced.
+Technical background: Google generates the Overview with Generative AI (including Gemini) via RAG (Retrieval-Augmented Generation).
+Instead of only using content from training data (as is the case with some ChatGPT models, for example), the AI combines current content from various sources and generates an answer from it.
+The AI uses publicly accessible websites as sources, as well as the Google Search Index and the Google Knowledge Graph.
+Google assesses which websites are relevant based on algorithms (including search intention and E-E-A-T criteria).
+Each Google AI Overview is generated dynamically and is not reproducible.

 A study by Semrush examined more than 10 million search queries between January and March 2025 and found that the number of search queries that triggered a Google AI Overview doubled from 6.49 percent in January to 13.14 percent in March.
 Current estimates even assume that it is now around 50 percent (June 2025).

-This means that around half of search queries are answered by Google with an AI overview, but some are not.
+This means that around half of the search queries are answered by Google with an AI Overview, but some are not.
 We assume that this proportion will continue to rise.
-For the moment, however, there are some decisive criteria for when an AI overview is to be expected and when not:
+For the moment, however, there are some decisive criteria for when an AI overview can be expected and when not:

-An outlook: Google is continuously working to improve the output of AI overviews, so we expect the proportion of search queries with AI overviews to continue to rise and expand to all industries.
-In the future, more transactional keywords are also likely to be affected - because "sparing" these has so far made sense for Google in order not to jeopardize the Google Ads business model.
-However, more and more Google Ads in AI Overviews are also being tested.
+An outlook: Google is continuously working to improve the output of the AI Overviews, so we assume that the proportion of search queries with AI overviews will continue to rise and will expand to all industries.
+In the future, more transactional keywords are also likely to be affected – because "sparing" them has so far made sense for Google in order not to endanger the Google Ads business model.
+However, Google Ads in AI Overviews are also increasingly being tested.

-In the wider context, AI Overviews are Google's response to the paradigm shift in search behavior, AI tools and SearchGPT have triggered - away from search and towards answers.
-Of course, this not only applies to the B2C sector, but also to decision-makers, buyers and IT managers in the B2B sector.
+In a broader context, AI Overviews are Google's answer to the paradigm shift in search behavior triggered by AI tools and SearchGPT – away from search and towards the answer.
+Of course, this applies not only to the B2C sector, but also to decision-makers, buyers and IT managers in the B2B sector.

-B2B search queries are often complex, include long-tail keywords, are technical and require explanation and advice - so they fulfill various triggers for Google AI Overviews.
+B2B search queries are often complex, include long-tail keywords, are technical, require explanation and advice – so they fulfill various triggers for Google AI Overviews.
 So what effects can we observe so far?

 Structure of the SERP

-Most noticeable is the restructuring of the SERP page with the "classic" structure:
+The most striking thing is the restructuring of the SERP page with the "classic" structure consisting of:

 1. paid search results (Google Ads)